BIG-RAT/DEPNotify-Set-up-Helper/README.md

 Configure your DEPNotify-Starter script (https://github.com/jamf/DEPNotify-Starter) with a GUI.

 Enter your server URL and credentials then click refresh to get a list of policies to run through DEPNotify.
+Select the policies to run.
+Use command or shift click to select multiple policies.
 Use the table on the left to customize the script.

 Be aware updating Organization Name will automatically reset the following to use the updated name: